uber-research/sbnet/README.md

 ## Benchmarks and tests

-Benchmarks for SBNet are located in benchmarks/ subdirectory.
+Benchmarks for SBNet are located in sbnets_tensorflow/benchmarks/ subdirectory.

 To run benchmarks execute:

 ```
-cd benchmarks & ./run_all_behchmarks.bash
+cd sbnets_tensorflow/benchmarks & ./run_all_behchmarks.bash
 ```

 Note that we average over a number of runs and test many permutations of parameters so this may take about 20 minutes (on a Titan XP) and will produce a number of .csv files in your /home/user/ directory.